-distributions which are related to critical behavior from those which are not.
-While this question is easily answered for systems containing large numbers of constituents, it is more difficult to address the case of interest here, namely, systems with at most only a few hundred particles.
-In order to answer this question for small systems, two different computational models, bond building percolation and a random partitions, have been used.
+The focus in the present paper has been on cluster distributions and the types of analyses which can shed light on their creation mechanism.
+In particular, attempts were made to identify procedures that can distinguish those distributions which are related to critical behavior from those which are not.
+While this question is easily answered for systems containing large numbers of constituents, it is much more difficult to address the case of interest here, namely systems with at most only a few hundred particles.
+In such systems, finite size effects play a large role.
+Therefore, two different computational models, bond building percolation and a random partitions, have been used.
 It is well known that in the macroscopic limit, the former system possesses a continuous phase transition characterized by a unique scaling function and set of critical exponents while the latter system does not.
 In addition, data arising from the multifragmentation of gold nuclei has been studied using the same procedures.
 For this system, it is not known, a priori, whether a critical point is present.

 Many cluster properties have been proposed as being suitable measures of critical behavior.
-Among these are the fluctuations in the size of largest fragment (Fig. 1), peaking in the quantity γ_2 (Fig. 3), peaking behavior in M_2 (Fig. 5), Campi plots (Fig. 6) and simple power law behavior in the cluster mass distribution for a particular value of the appropriate control parameter.
+Among these are the fluctuations in the size of largest fragment (Figure 1), peaking in the quantity $\gamma_2$ (Figure 3), peaking behavior in $M_2$ (Figure 5), Campi plots (Figure 6) and simple power law behavior in the cluster mass distribution for a particular value of the appropriate control parameter.
 It was seen that none of these measures, taken alone or together, was sufficient to distinguish a system possessing critical behavior from one which does not.

-The first procedure which produced different results for critical and noncritical systems was the single parameter power law fit to the cluster mass distribution (Figs. 12-15).
+The first procedure which produced different results for critical and noncritical systems was the single parameter power law fit to the cluster mass distribution (Figures 12 through 15).
 For the percolation systems and for the multifragmentation data, it was shown that the one parameter power law fit describes the data well only over a very limited range of the control parameter.
 The value of the control parameter where the power law fit is best is very close to where the abovementioned peaks occur.
-For the random partitions, this was not the case.
+However, for the random partitions, this was not the case.

 If a system possesses a critical point, it is also expected to possess a scaling function that describes its behavior away from the critical point.
 Phase transition theory specifies how the argument of this function depends on cluster mass and distance from the critical point.
-If such a function exists, the theory permits the determination of the critical exponent σ .
+If such a function exists, the theory permits the determination of the critical exponent $\sigma$ .
 This determination was done for the percolation system yielding satisfactory agreement with its known value.
 The same procedure was applied to the random breakup model and to the multifragmentation data.
-It was clear from this analysis that percolation and multifragmentation were similar in many features, while the random system was different, see Figs. 17 and 18.
+It was clear from this analysis that percolation and multifragmentation were very similar in many features, while the random system was distinctly different.
+See Figures 17 and 18.

 Again, if a system possesses a critical point, it is expected to possess a scaling function that describes its behavior away from the critical point.
 Therefore, when the data is properly scaled, it should collapse onto a single curve.
 Figure 19 shows the amount of data collapse for the systems discussed here.
-The quality of the data collapse (Figs. 19-21) reinforces the notion that the random breakup system is different from the others.
-Although the precise form of the scaling function is not dictated by phase transition theory, both the percolation system and multifragmentation data were satisfactorily described by a sum of two Gaussians.
+The quality of the data collapse (Figures 19-21) reinforces the notion that the random breakup system is different from the others.
+Although the precise form of the scaling function is not dictated by phase transition theory, both the percolation system and multifragmentation data were satisfactorily described by a sum of two gaussians.
 The random breakup model was not.